sbrl/Minetest-bamboo/README.md

  - Breaking a lower node in the plant causes all the upper ones to break too
  - It can be used as a fuel source, but it's pretty terrible :P

+Currently, it doesn't yet spawn in the world (but this is a planned feature, I just haven't done the research on how this is possible yet)

 ## Getting started
 Install it by cloning this repository into your world's `worldmods` folder: